IBM/ibmcloud-storage-utilities/block-storage-attacher/helm/ibm-block-storage-attacher/README.md

 # Helm chart to install IBM Cloud Block Storage Attacher

 ## Introduction
-IBM Cloud Block Storage is persistent, high performance iSCSI storage that you can mount to the apps that run in your cluster.
-To attach the block storage onto any desired node of your cluster, you must install the IBM Cloud Block Storage Attacher by using a helm chart.
-This helm chart also includes the creation of pre-defined storage class to define that the block storage device has to be attached on the node.
+IBM Cloud Block Storage is persistent, high performance iSCSI storage that you can mount to apps that run in your Kubernetes cluster.
+To attach raw, unformatted, and unmounted block storage to a worker node in your cluster, install the IBM Cloud Block Storage Attacher by using a Helm chart.

-For more information about IBM Cloud Block Storage, see [Getting started with Block Storage](https://console.bluemix.net/docs/infrastructure/BlockStorage/index.html#getting-started-with-block-storage).
+For more information about IBM Cloud Block Storage, see [Getting started with Block Storage](https://cloud.ibm.com/docs/infrastructure/BlockStorage/index.html#getting-started-with-block-storage).

 ## Chart Details
-The deployment of this chart contains Storage class, Attacher driver DaemonSet and the RBAC roles for the attacher driver.

-The Storage class deployment is required to enable the attacher driver to perform attach or detach of volumes.
+The IBM Cloud Block Storage Attacher Helm chart creates the following resources in your cluster:

-The DaemonSet contains attacher driver which invokes the linux service on the worker node to attach or detach the volumes.
-Ensure it run on each node.
+- 1 Pod on every worker node in your cluster as part of a daemon set that includes the IBM Cloud Block Storage Attacher driver.
+The pod invokes the Linux service on the worker node to attach or detach a volume.
+- RBAC roles for the driver of the IBM Cloud Block Storage Attacher to assign the required permissions within the cluster.
+- 1 storage class that you later use to attach the block storage device to your worker node.

 ## Prerequisites
-*   If you do not have one yet, [create a standard cluster](https://console.bluemix.net/docs/containers/cs_clusters.html#clusters_cli).
+*   If you do not have one yet, [create a standard cluster](https://cloud.ibm.com/docs/containers/cs_clusters.html#clusters_cli).
 *   Kubernetes version 1.10 or later.
 *   Helm version 2.10 or later.
 *   The following CLIs and plugins.